 Of course, there will be times when you’re on the go and need a healthy pre-made option for your little one.
 And in those cases, I’d recommend buying one of the pouches on my list of the healthiest baby food pouches.

 Here is my recipe for pea puree baby food – simple, easy and a great source of nutrients for your baby!

 Baby Food Peas: Pea Puree

-- 2 bags organic frozen peas usually about 2 lbs
+- 2 lbs organic frozen peas about 2 (16 oz) bags

 - 8 oz water